-The Gatsby harness is designed to be secure for cats and when used correctly should be escape-proof.
-If your cat has been able to escape from their Gatsby harness, here are the key things to check:
+The Supakit cat harness is designed specially for cats.
+When used correctly with correct training, it should keep your kitty secure.
+If your cat has been able to escape from their Supakit harness, or you are concerned about the risk of escapes, here are the key things to check:

-The Gatsby harness is designed to fit closely to your cat's body to ensure an escape-proof fit.
-Check the fit of your cat's Gatsby harness by putting it on indoors.
+Ensure your cat's harness fits them as outlined in the Supakit fitting guide.
+The Supakit harness is designed to fit closely to your cat's body to ensure an escape-proof fit.
+Check the fit of your cat's harness by putting it on indoors.

 If you can fit more than one finger between the harness and your cat's body (with fur compressed), then the harness is too loose.